awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Disabling.md

 You can stop an activity stream using the console or AWS CLI\.

-If you delete your RDS for Oracle DB instance, the activity stream is stopped and the underlying Amazon Kinesis stream is deleted automatically\.
+If you delete your Amazon RDS database instance, the activity stream is stopped and the underlying Amazon Kinesis stream is deleted automatically\.

 ## Console<a name="DBActivityStreams.Disabling-collapsible-section-D1"></a>